 Plus, there's no limit to how many addresses you can send the products to; any amount of items can be sent to any amount of locations, giving you complete flexibility on how you manage the shipping.

-What changes will we see from the UK leaving the EU?
+What changes have we seen from the UK leaving the EU?

-After the UK leaves the EU, online shoppers will need to be aware of the following changes and approaches to shipping products overseas between the two regions:
+Now that the UK has left the EU, online shoppers will need to be aware of the following changes and approaches to shipping products overseas between the two regions:

 A Commodity Code is a ten-digit number that is designated to goods, in order to classify any imports from outside of the EU.
 This numeric commodity code will exist for every type of good, from a product's type and classification, to its materials, to its style and colour.
 These codes are agreed upon on an international level, for the purpose of making the transition of goods between these regions much easier to process and understand.